tuandbe/redmine_service_packages/README.md

 # Redmine Service Packages Plugin

+> [!NOTE]
+> **Please Note:** This plugin was custom-developed for a specific media company to meet their operational needs.
+If you would like to customize it for your own business requirements, please feel free to get in touch:
+> *   **Email:** tuan.m4u@gmail.com
+> *   **Phone:** (+84) 972 286 455

-## Plugin Overview
+## 1. Plugin Overview

-The Redmine Service Packages plugin allows administrators to define "Service Packages" (e.g., "Basic", "Pro", "Premium") which can then be associated with projects.
-Each service package has a name, a description, and a "Post Count".
+The Redmine Service Packages plugin extends Redmine's project management capabilities with features for tracking service-level agreements based on post counts.
+It allows administrators to define "Service Packages," associate them with projects, and automatically track progress against the package's limits.

+The plugin introduces three core features:
-When a project is assigned a specific service package via a project custom field, the corresponding "Post Count" for that package is automatically synced to another project custom field.
-This "Post Count" custom field can then be displayed in project views and lists.
+1.  **Service Package Sync**: Assign a "Service Package" (e.g., "Pro 1", "Pro 2") to a project.
+The package's total allowed "Post Count" is automatically synced to a project custom field.
+2.  **Automatic Written Post Counting**: The plugin actively counts the number of issues created under a specific, configurable tracker (e.g., "Blog Post").
+This count is stored in a "Written Posts" custom field on the project, providing a real-time view of work completed.
+3.  **Project Progress Status**: Based on the ratio of "Written Posts" to the total "Post Count," the plugin calculates and assigns a progress status (e.g., "On Track", "At Risk", "Exceeded") to the project.
+This status can be displayed on project lists for at-a-glance monitoring.

-This plugin is useful for organizations that offer different tiers of service or project scopes, where each tier has a predefined capacity (e.g., number of allowed posts, tasks, or other units).
+This plugin is ideal for organizations that offer tiered services or manage projects with defined deliverable quotas (e.g., content creation, support tickets, development tasks).

-## Features
+## 2. Features

 *   **Service Package Management:**
-    *   Administrators can Create, Read, Update, and Delete service packages.
+    *   Create, Read, Update, and Delete service packages in the Administration panel.
-    *   Each service package includes:
+    *   Each package has a Name, Post Count (total allowed), and Description.
-        *   Name (e.g., "Pro 1")
-        *   Post Count (e.g., 20)
+*   **Automatic Post Counting:**
+    *   Automatically counts issues under a designated tracker as "written posts".
+    *   The count is updated when relevant issues are created, deleted, or have their tracker/status changed.
-        *   Description
+*   **Progress Calculation:**
+    *   Calculates project completion based on written posts vs. total posts.
+    *   Assigns a text-based status based on configurable percentage rules (e.g., display "At Risk" when 80% complete).
 *   **Project Integration:**
-    *   Assign a Service Package to a project using a dedicated 'List' type Project Custom Field.
-    *   Automatically populate a separate 'Integer' type Project Custom Field with the "Post Count" from the selected Service Package.
-*   **Readonly Post Count Field:**
+    *   Seamlessly integrates with projects via Project Custom Fields.
-    *   The "Post Count" custom field on the project settings page is made readonly, as it's automatically updated.
+    *   Fields for total and written posts are readonly on the project settings page to ensure data integrity.
+*   **UI Enhancements:**
+    *   Adds a color-coded status indicator to the project list for quick progress assessment.
 *   **Internationalization:**
     *   Supports English and Vietnamese.

-## Installation
+## 3. Installation

 1.  **Download/Clone Plugin:**
-    *   Place the `redmine_service_packages` plugin directory into your Redmine `plugins` folder (e.g., `REDMINE_ROOT/plugins/redmine_service_packages`).
+    *   Place the `redmine_service_packages` directory into your Redmine `plugins` folder.
-2.  **Install Dependencies (if any specified in a Gemfile within the plugin - N/A for this plugin currently):**
-    *   Navigate to your Redmine root directory: `cd REDMINE_ROOT`
-    *   Run: `bundle install`
-3.  **Run Migrations:**
+2.  **Run Migrations:**
     *   Navigate to your Redmine root directory.
-    *   Run: `bundle exec rake redmine:plugins:migrate RAILS_ENV=production` (or `development` if appropriate)
+    *   Run: `bundle exec rake redmine:plugins:migrate RAILS_ENV=production`
-    *   Alternatively, for newer Redmine versions: `bundle exec bin/rails redmine:plugins:migrate RAILS_ENV=production`
-4.  **Restart Redmine:**
+3.  **Restart Redmine:**
-    *   Restart your Redmine application server (e.g., Puma, Passenger, Webrick).
+    *   Restart your Redmine application server (e.g., Puma, Passenger).

-## Configuration
+## 4. Configuration

-After installation and restarting Redmine, you need to configure the plugin and associated project custom fields:
+After installation, the plugin requires configuration of custom fields and settings.

-1.  **Create Project Custom Fields:**
+### Step 1: Create Project Custom Fields

-    *   Go to "Administration" -> "Custom fields".
+Go to "Administration" -> "Custom fields" and create the following **Project** custom fields.

-    *   Click "New custom field".
-    *   **Service Package Name Field:**
+1.  **Service Package Name Field:**
     *   Format: **List**
-        *   Name: e.g., "Service Package" (or "Gói dịch vụ" in Vietnamese)
+    *   Name: e.g., "Service Package"
-        *   Possible values: Enter the names of the service packages you plan to create (e.g., "Pro 1", "Pro 2").
-These must exactly match the names of the `ServicePackage` records you will create later.
+    *   Possible values: Enter the exact names of the service packages you will create (e.g., "Pro 1", "Pro 2").
-        *   Used as a filter: Your choice.
-        *   For all projects: Your choice.
-        *   Trackers: Select the trackers where this field should be available.
     *   *Make sure this field is active.*
-    *   **Post Count Field:**
+2.  **Total Post Count Field:**
     *   Format: **Integer**
-        *   Name: e.g., "Post Count" (or "Số bài viết" in Vietnamese)
+    *   Name: e.g., "Total Posts"
-        *   Min/Max length, Default value: Your choice (though the default value will be overwritten by the plugin).
-        *   For all projects: Your choice.
-        *   Trackers: Select the trackers where this field should be available.
+    *   This field will be automatically populated from the selected service package.
     *   *Make sure this field is active.*
-    *   Note down the **IDs** of these two custom fields.
-You can usually see the ID in the URL when editing the custom field, or by inspecting the HTML.

-2.  **Configure Plugin Settings:**
+3.  **Written Posts Count Field:**
+    *   Format: **Integer**
+    *   Name: e.g., "Written Posts"
+    *   This field will be automatically updated by the plugin as issues are created.
+    *   *Make sure this field is active.*
+4.  **Progress Status Field:**
+    *   Format: **Text**
+    *   Name: e.g., "Progress Status"
+    *   This field will display the calculated status (e.g., "On Track").
+    *   *Make sure this field is active.*

+### Step 2: Configure Plugin Settings

-    *   Go to "Administration" -> "Plugins".
+1. Go to "Administration" -> "Plugins".
-    *   Find "Redmine Service Packages" in the list and click its "Configure" link.
+2. Find "Redmine Service Packages" and click "Configure".
-    *   **Project Custom Field for Service Package Name:** Select the 'List' custom field you created in step 1 (e.g., "Service Package").
-    *   **Project Custom Field for Package Post Count:** Select the 'Integer' custom field you created in step 1 (e.g., "Post Count").
+3. Map the custom fields you created in Step 1 to the corresponding settings.
+4.  **Counting Tracker ID**: Enter the ID of the tracker whose issues should be counted as posts (e.g., the ID for your "Blog Post" tracker).
+5.  **Progress Calculation Rules**: (Optional) Modify the JSON rules that determine the progress status text and color based on the completion percentage.
-    *   Click "Apply".
+6. Click "Apply".

-3.  **Manage Service Packages:**
+### Step 3: Manage Service Packages

-    *   Go to "Administration" -> "Service Packages" (this new menu item is added by the plugin).
+1. Go to "Administration" -> "Service Packages".
-    *   Create your service packages (e.g., "Pro 1" with Post Count 20, "Pro 2" with Post Count 50).
-The names must match the "Possible values" you set for the 'List' custom field.
+2. Create your service packages (e.g., "Pro 1" with Post Count 20).
+The names must **exactly match** the "Possible values" you set for the 'List' custom field.

-## Usage
+## 5. Usage

 1.  **Enable Module for Projects:**
-    *   Go to a project's "Settings" page.
+    *   Go to a project's "Settings" -> "Modules" tab.
-    *   Go to the "Modules" tab.
-    *   Ensure "Service packages module" (or its translated name) is checked.
+    *   Check "Service packages module" and save.
+2.  **Assign Service Package:**
+    *   On the project's "Settings" page, select a "Service Package" from the dropdown.
     *   Click "Save".

-2.  **Assign Service Package to a Project:**
-    *   On the project's "Settings" page (Overview tab, or wherever your custom fields appear).
-    *   You should see the "Service Package" custom field (the 'List' type one).
-    *   Select a service package from the dropdown.
-    *   You should see the "Post Count" custom field (the 'Integer' type one).
-This field will be readonly.
-    *   Click "Save".
-    *   The "Post Count" field should automatically update to reflect the post count of the selected service package.

-3.  **Viewing Post Count:**
+    *   The "Total Posts" field will automatically populate.
+The "Written Posts" and "Progress Status" fields will also update.
+3.  **Track Progress:**
+    *   As you create issues under the configured "Counting Tracker", the "Written Posts" count will automatically increase.
+    *   The "Progress Status" will update according to your rules.
-    *   The "Post Count" custom field can be added as a column in the project list ("Administration" -> "Settings" -> "Projects" -> "Columns displayed on project list").
+    *   To see the status colors, add the "Progress Status" field as a column in the project list ("Administration" -> "Settings" -> "Projects" tab).
-    *   It will also be visible on the project's overview page or wherever project custom fields are displayed.

-## Troubleshooting
+## 6. Troubleshooting

-*   **"Post Count" not updating:**
+*   **Counts or Status not updating:**
-    *   Ensure Redmine has been restarted after plugin installation/updates.
+    *   Ensure Redmine has been restarted after installation.
-    *   Verify that the custom field IDs are correctly configured in the plugin settings.
+    *   Double-check that all four custom fields are correctly created and mapped in the plugin settings.
+    *   Verify that the "Counting Tracker ID" is correct.
-    *   Check that the names of the `ServicePackage` records exactly match the "Possible values" in your 'List' type custom field.
+    *   Confirm that the `ServicePackage` record names exactly match the values in the 'List' custom field.
-    *   Check Redmine's `log/development.log` or `log/production.log` for any errors related to the plugin.
+    *   Check Redmine's `log/production.log` for any errors related to the plugin.
-*   **Plugin not visible or menu items missing:**
-    *   Ensure the plugin migration has been run.
-    *   Ensure Redmine has been restarted.

-## Author
+## 7. Author

 @tuandbe

-## Contributing
+## 8. Contributing

 Patches, bug reports, and feature requests are welcome.